netliferesearch/hdir-frontend/README.md

 ## Merge Flow

 Develop new features on separate feature-branches, using the following naming pattern: `HDF-123_name_of_task`.
-When ready for testing, merge into `develop` branch.
+When ready for testing, merge into `test` branch.
-Minor fixes can be committed directly to the `develop` branch.

-The next step is a review branch called `test`.
-This is used to separate the `develop` stuff (where all kinds of features and fixes may be) from specific features being developed for a certain time period.
+The next step is a staging/review branch called `develop`.
+This is used to separate the `test` stuff (where all kinds of features and fixes may be) from specific features being developed for a certain time period.

 The final step is the `master` branch.
-This branch should always correspond to what is ready for production.
+This branch should always correspond to what is ready for, or in, production.

 Always use Pull Requests to merge between the branches when developing new features.